 That sorta changes things, we reckon.

 Let’s be clear, regarding one sentence above – one cannot “return fire” when one has not been fired upon.
-The truth here could be that Guerena was first officially said to have fired “bullets” at the S.W.A.T. deputies, now we’re told that he did not fire a shot.
+The truth here is that Guerena was first officially said to have fired “bullets” at the S.W.A.T. deputies, but now we’re told that he did not fire a shot.